"Let the fresh air in and keep the pests out!"

 - 2 1/2 inch for pigeons

 Bug Blocker® Overhead Loading Dock Screen Doors and Air Inlet Screen Panels.
-Acceptable for use as a bird barrier screen is our Stainless Steel 12 x 12 mesh with opening size 0.0600 in.sq. , 30 x 30 mesh with opening size 0.0223 in.sq., and Stainless Steel expanded metal ¾ “ x 1 ½” opening size (add 30 x 30 or 12 x 12 mesh for sparrow control).
+Acceptable for use as a bird barrier screen is our Stainless Steel 12 x 12 mesh with opening size 0.0600 in.sq. , 30 x 30 mesh with opening size 0.0223 in.sq., and Stainless Steel expanded metal screen panel ¾ “ x 1 ½” opening size (add 30 x 30 or 12 x 12 mesh for sparrow control).

 You never want to kill or harm birds.
 A green, humane solution is to keep them out of your building in the first place.
 Keep the Birds Out with a Bug Blocker bird barrier method.
-With no permit needed, our overhead screen doors & screen inserts give you a green, nonchemical and earth-friendly bird control.
+With no permit needed, our overhead screen doors & screen door inserts give you a green, nonchemical and earth-friendly option for bird control.

 From the University of MN extension: The first step in your bird control program should be the identification of the pest bird, The Migratory Bird Treaty and Endangered Species Acts prohibit trapping or killing of most birds, eggs or nests without a permit.
 House sparrows, starlings, and pigeons are not protected under these Acts, but may be covered under local ordinances, so be sure to consult with local wildlife authorities.
 Habitat modification and exclusion from structures are generally the most effective ways of controlling nuisance bird populations.
 USDA, FDA & other government agencies require birds stay out of food and packaging facilities.